tatou-tatou/Themes/Stendhal/README.md

 ##Icons
 I only make new ones as I need them.
 Because of that, the theme is really incomplete.

-I will upload it eventually, but maybe not on github as it's only binary files.
+I will upload them eventually, but maybe not on github as they are binary files.

 ##Gtk theme
 [201F](https://github.com/tatou-tatou/201F)